mantzavinos004/Guide404/README.txt

 lsof	            Lists opened files. lspci	            Lists PCI devices. sudo	            Execute command as a different user. su	               The su utility requests appropriate user credentials via PAM and switches to that user ID (the default user is the superuser).
-A shell is then executed. useradd	         Creates a new user or update default new user information. userdel	         Deletes a user account and related files. usermod	         Modifies a user account. addgroup	         Adds a group to the system. delgroup	         Removes a group from the system. passwd	         Changes user password. dpkg	            Install, remove and configure Debian-based packages.
+A shell is then executed.      su username -c "command" (executes a command as another user) useradd	         Creates a new user or update default new user information. userdel	         Deletes a user account and related files. usermod	         Modifies a user account.         --lock username  (option locks/disables the user account) addgroup	         Adds a group to the system.      -m username  (to create a home directory for a user) delgroup	         Removes a group from the system. passwd	         Changes user password. dpkg	            Install, remove and configure Debian-based packages.